-- 1) Educate customers regarding water saving devices and practices with water efficiency. - 2) Educate customers regarding on the overall challenges of providing a reliable water supply in a semi-arid climate, as this will make imposition of drought rates more understandable. - 3) Educate customers regarding drought stages through bill inserts or a printed message on the bill, an article in the bi-monthly newsletter, e-mail messages, social media, drought website, Rapid Notify automated telephone messages, direct mail post cards, government and community organization meetings, newspaper advertisements, and other means with water efficiency. - 4) Inform customers about potential drought rates with finance and customer services. - 5) Develop a webpage for "Drought Stage" information, including an easy-to-understand explanation of when a drought is called and when a drought has ended with water efficiency. - 6) Educate customers on how to read their water meters in order to determine their own monthly usage during times of demand restrictions with finance and customer services. - 8) Work with the DICC to educate community members, whose wells have gone dry due to drought conditions, about the availability of drinking water through bulk water stations with key card access with customer services.
+- 1) Educate customers regarding water saving devices and practices with water efficiency. - 2) Educate customers regarding on the overall challenges of providing a reliable water supply in a semi-arid climate, as this will make imposition of drought rates more understandable. - 3) Educate customers regarding drought stages through bill inserts or a printed message on the bill, an article in the bi-monthly newsletter, e-mail messages, social media, drought website, Rapid Notify automated telephone messages, direct mail post cards, and newspaper advertisements with water efficiency. - 4) Inform customers about potential drought rates with finance and customer services. - 5) Develop a webpage for "Drought Stage" information, including an easy-to-understand explanation of when a drought is called and when a drought has ended with water efficiency. - 6) Educate customers on how to read their water meters in order to determine their own monthly usage during times of demand restrictions with finance and customer services. - 7) Work with the DICC to educate community members, whose wells have gone dry due to drought conditions, about the availability of drinking water through bulk water stations with key card access with customer services.